alexkychen/assignPOP/README.md

 An R package for population assignment using genomic or integrated data in a machine-learning framework

 ## Description
-This package is designed to perform population assignment tests using resampling (Monte-Carlo and K-fold) cross-validation in which samples are divided into training and test sets.
+This package is designed to perform population assignment tests using large genomic data or integrated (genetic plus non-genetic) data.
+It employs resampling (Monte-Carlo and K-fold) cross-validation approaches coupled with multiple machine-learning classification algorithms to evaluate perfomance of predictive models of population assignment.

 ## Install assignPOP to R/Rstudio from github
 In your R/Rstudio console,